azat-co/practicalnode/chapter4/chapter4.md

 })
 ```

-If we don&#39;t specify the `views engine` setting, then the extension must be passed explicitly to `res.render()`:
+If we don&#39;t specify the `view engine` setting, then the extension must be passed explicitly to `res.render()` as a first argument, such as:

 ```js
   res.render('page.pug', data)
 ```

+Next, let's cover the Express usage for Handlebars.

 ## Handlebars and Express.js

-Contrary to Pug, the Handlebars library from <http://handlebarsjs.com/> doesn&#39;t come with the `__express` method, but there are a few options to make Handlebars work with Express.js:).
+Contrary to Pug, the Handlebars library from <http://handlebarsjs.com> doesn&#39;t come with the `__express` method, but there are a few options to make Handlebars work with Express.js:).

-- `consolidate`: a Swiss-army knife of Express.js template engine libraries (shown above)
+- [`consolidate`](https://www.npmjs.com/package/consolidate) (<https://github.com/tj/consolidate.js>): a Swiss-army knife of Express.js template engine libraries (shown above)
-- `hbs`(<https://github.com/donpark/hbs>): wrapper library for Handlebars
+- [`hbs`](https://www.npmjs.com/package/hbs) (<https://github.com/pillarjs/hbs>): wrapper library for Handlebars
-- `express3-Handlebars` despite the name, this module should work just fine with Express.js 4 as well as version 3.x
+- [`express-handlebarss`](https://www.npmjs.com/package/express-handlebars) (<https://github.com/ericf/express-handlebars>) a module to use Handlebars with Express

 Here&#39;s how we can use `hbs` approach (extension `hbs`).
 Inside of the typical Express.js app code (i.e., configuration section of the main file that we launch with the `$ node` command) write the following statements: